 What is the deadline for transcripts?

-All transcripts should be received by the application deadline dates: December 3rd and February 3rd.
-For applicants applying December, please submit and unofficial transcript once your fall semester grades have been posted and then send an official transcript by February 1st.
+All transcripts should be received by the application deadline date of Friday, January 24, 2014.
 Please realize that it can take weeks for registrars to process transcript requests, so please allow sufficient time to meet the deadline.

 LETTERS OF RECOMMENDATION